It is School policy is that all children wear school uniform.

 Loss of clothing is not only difficult for parents, who may have to replace items, but also causes difficulties for staff within the school, particularly if many items are un-named and the amount builds up over time.

 Lost property which is named is returned to its owner.
-Unnamed items are put into lost property for 2 weeks, after which they will either be recycled in the 'use me again' box or donated to charity.
+Unnamed items are put into lost property for 2 weeks, after which they will either be recycled or donated to charity.

-We welcome donations of uniform no longer required which are in good condition and which we can sell on to other parents at a cost of £1 per item.
+We welcome donations of uniform no longer required which are in good condition and which we can sell on to other parents.
 This ensures all pupils can have access to quality uniform and that we are able to reuse and recycle existing uniform.